-From Beijing we flew on China Southern to Xi'an, a two-hour flight, though we spent over a 1/2 hour on the runway waiting for take-off.
-It wasn't the first internal flight delay we had to deal with.
-The prime minister of India was visiting Xi'an this day, and the terra cotta warriors museum was closed for his exclusive visit -- so as we're heading there the next day, we expect things to be back to normal.
+To start our China vacation from Beijing, we flew on China Southern to Xi’an, a two-hour flight, though we spent over a 1/2 hour on the runway waiting for take-off.
+It wasn’t the first internal flight delay we had to deal with.
+The prime minister of India was visiting Xi’an this day, and the terra cotta warriors museum was closed for his exclusive visit — so as we’re heading there the next day, we expect things to be back to normal.

 A visit to the old city walls is worthwhile, and a fun activity is to rent a bike atop the ancient walls and ride its expanse.